-sets the start date of the validity period for a token :param start\date: the start date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception split\pin\pass (passw, user=None, options=None)
+sets the start date of the validity period for a token :param start\date: the start date in the format YYYY-MM-DDTHH:MM+OOOO if the format is wrong, the method will throw an exception take the given password and split it into the PIN and the OTP value.
+The splitting can be dependent of certain policies.
+The policies may depend on the user.

+'''

+split_pin_pass (passw, user=None, options=None)

+'''